 In order to register for a state certification exam, a student must be released by a college or university who verifies that they are prepared.
-A CTX teacher candidate is eligible to be released to take a certification exam after being accepted into Benchmark 2 and after meeting established criteria as stated in the EDU 4101 Teacher ED Seminar syllabus.
-This usually happens while enrolled in or after completing EDU 4101.
+A CTX teacher candidate is eligible to be released to take a certification exam after being accepted into Benchmark 2 and after meeting established criteria as stated in EDU 3101, EDU 4101 and EDU 4103 Teacher Education Seminar syllabuses.
 Students have 15 days to apply for release after meeting the practice test score requirement.

-Candidates who are released to take a TExES exam on or after June 18, 2019, have 60 days to register for and complete the exam they were released to take.
+Candidates who are released to take a TEXES exam have 60 days to register for and complete the exam they were released to take.
 If candidates do not complete their exam within the 60 days, their release to test will be removed and they will be required to complete additional study hours and meet additional assessment requirements to be re-released.
-This requirement will be satisfied using an agreed-upon resource like 240Tutoring or a similar program at the student's expense.
+This requirement will be satisfied using an agreed-upon resource at the student's expense if their attempts on the university provided resource have been exhausted.

 Please be aware the State Board of Educator Certification (SBEC) regularly updates certification requirements.
-This means that your coursework, exam scores, and even your Clinical Experience (Clinical Teaching) can expire.
+This means that your coursework, exam scores, and even your Clinical Experience (Clinical Teaching or Residency) can expire.
 If you delay taking your exams and/or applying for standard certification, you may be required to repeat coursework and/or clinical experience.